 Figure~\ref{fig:res2_w_Lap} also shows that the relative error is almost the same between our three algorithms without double clipping (``$d_{max}$'') and that it is too large.
 This is because $\Lap(\frac{d_{max}}{\epsilon_2}$) is too large and dominant.
 The relative error is significantly reduced by introducing our double clipping in all cases.
 For example, when $\mu^* = 10^{-3}$, our double clipping reduces the relative error of \AlgTwo{} by two or three orders of magnitude.
 The improvement is larger for smaller $\mu^*$.

-In Appendix~\ref{sec:EC_DC}, we also evaluate the effect of edge clipping and noisy triangle clipping independently, and show that each component significantly reduces the estimation error.
+In \conference{the full version \cite{Imola_arXiv22}}\arxiv{Appendix~\ref{sec:EC_DC}}, we also evaluate the effect of edge clipping and noisy triangle clipping independently and show that each component significantly reduces the relative error.

-{\textbf{Communication Cost.}}~~From Figure~\ref{fig:res2_w_Lap} (c) and (d), we can explain how much our algorithms can reduce the download cost while keeping high utility (e.g., relative error $\ll 1$).
+{\textbf{Communication Cost.}}~~From Figure~\ref{fig:res2_w_Lap} (c) and (d), we can explain how much our algorithms can reduce the download cost while keeping high utility, e.g., relative error $\ll 1$.

 For example, when we use the algorithm in \cite{Imola_USENIX21}, the download cost is $\CostDL = 400$ Gbits in \IMDB{}.
-Thus, when the download speed is $20$ Mbps (recommended speed in YouTube \cite{YouTube_speed}), \textit{every user} $v_i$ needs 6 hours to download the message $M_i$, which is far from practical.
-In contrast, our \AlgTwo{} (DC) can reduce it to $160$ Mbits (8 seconds when $20$ Mbps download rate) or less (relative error $= 0.21$), which is practical and a dramatic improvement over \cite{Imola_USENIX21}.
+Thus, when the download speed is $20$ Mbps (recommended speed in YouTube \cite{YouTube_speed}), every user $v_i$ needs 6 hours to download the message $M_i$, which is far from practical.
+In contrast, our \AlgTwo{} (DC) can reduce it to $160$ Mbits (8 seconds when $20$ Mbps download rate) or less while keeping relative error $= 0.21$, which is practical and a dramatic improvement over \cite{Imola_USENIX21}.

 We also note that since $d_{max} \ll n$ in \IMDB{}, $\CostDL$ of our \AlgTwo{} (DC) can also be roughly approximated by $60$ Mbits (3 seconds) by replacing $\mu$ with $\mu e^{-\epsilon_1}$ in (\ref{eq:CostDL_F}).